ovinc/aquasol/README.md

 (8) Marrero, T. R. and Mason E. A., *Gaseous diffusion coeffcients.* Journal of Physics and Chemistry Reference Data 1, 3-118 (1972)

 (9) Huber, M. L. et al. *New International Formulation for the Viscosity of H2O.* Journal of Physical and Chemical Reference Data 38, 101-125 (2009). [*]

+(10) Archer, D. G. & Wang, P. *The Dielectric Constant of Water and Debye-Hückel Limiting Law Slopes.* Journal of Physical and Chemical Reference Data 19, 371-411 (1990).

 [*] Recommended by IAPWS.